 Once you've bought some XRP, think about what your short and long-term goals are.
 This will help you decide whether to keep it on an exchange, or move it to your own wallet.

-You can buy XRP on more than 13 trading platforms in Malaysia, many of which offer instant buy options.
+You can buy XRP on more than 10 trading platforms in Canada, many of which offer instant buy options.

-Create an account with one of the exchanges in our table like Bybit, complete the KYC verification process and deposit funds using MYR or cryptocurrency.
+Create an account with one of the exchanges in our table like Bitfinex, complete the KYC verification process and deposit funds using CAD or cryptocurrency.

 Shares in Ripple Labs are not publicly traded, which means you can't purchase them on traditional stock trading platforms.
 Instead, you'll need to qualify as an accredited investor and hold certain certifications.

-If you don't already own crypto, the easiest way to buy XRP is with Malaysian ringgit.
+If you don't already own crypto, the easiest way to buy XRP is with Canadian dollar.

 Disclaimer: Cryptocurrencies, including Ripple, are speculative, complex and involve significant risks – they are highly volatile and sensitive to secondary activity.
 Performance is unpredictable and past performance of XRP is no guarantee of future performance.
 Consider your own circumstances, and obtain your own advice, before relying on this information.
 You should also verify the nature of any product or service (including its legal status and relevant regulatory requirements) and consult the relevant Regulators' websites before making any decision.
 Finder, or the author, may have holdings in the Ripple or any other cryptocurrency discussed.